 The outstanding common shares of the Bank are listed for trading on the TSX under the trading symbol "BMO" and on the New York Stock Exchange ("NYSE") under the symbol "BMO".
-The outstanding preferred shares of Bank of Montreal are listed on the TSX with the following trading symbols: "BMO.PR.H" for the Class B Preferred Shares Series 5; "BMO.PR.V" for the Class B Preferred Shares Series 10; "BMO.PR.J" for the Class B Preferred Shares Series 13; "BMO.PR.K" for the Class B Preferred Shares Series 14; "BMO.PR.L" for the Class B Preferred Shares Series 15; "BMO.PR.M" for the Class B Preferred Shares Series 16; "BMO.PR.N" for the Class B Preferred Shares Series 18; "BMO.PR.O" for the Class B Preferred Shares Series 11; "BMO.PR.M" for the Class B Preferred Shares Series 18; "BMO.PR.O" for the Class B Preferred Shares Series 11; "BMO.PR.M" for the Class B Preferred Shares Series 12; "BMO.PR.M" for the Class B Preferred Shares Series 12; "BMO.PR.M" for the Class B Preferred Shares Series 13; "BMO.PR.M" for the Class B Preferred Shares Series 13; "BMO.PR.M" for the Class B Preferred Shares Series 14; "BMO.PR.O" for the Class B Preferred Shares Series 11; "BMO.PR.M" for the Class B Preferred Shares Series 12; and "BMO.PR.P" for the Class B Preferred Shares Series 23.
+The outstanding preferred shares of the Bank are listed on the TSX with the following trading symbols: "BMO.PR.H" for the Class B Preferred Shares Series 5; "BMO.PR.V" for the Class B Preferred Shares Series 10; "BMO.PR.J" for the Class B Preferred Shares Series 13; "BMO.PR.K" for the Class B Preferred Shares Series 15; "BMO.PR.M" for the Class B Preferred Shares Series 15; "BMO.PR.N" for the Class B Preferred Shares Series 18; "BMO.PR.O" for the Class B Preferred Shares Series 21; "BMO.PR.P" for the Class B Preferred Shares Series 23; and BMO.PR.Q for the Class B Preferred Shares Series 25.
 The following tables set forth the reported high and low trading prices in Canadian dollars and trading volumes of the common and preferred shares of Bank of Montreal on the TSX for the periods indicated.
+Prices are based upon the reported data from the TSX Historical Data Access.